 Nation's tallest dam, Lake Oroville, damaged amid storms

-State engineers have discovered new damage to the Oroville Dam spillway in Northern California, the tallest in the United States.
-Earlier this week, chunks of concrete went flying off the emergency spillway, creating a 200-foot-long, 30-foot-deep hole.
+Eric See, of the California Department of Water Resources, gestures to an aerial photo of the Oroville Dam spillway during a news conference, Thursday, Feb.
+9, 2017, in Oroville, Calif.
+Earlier this week, chunks of concrete went flying off the spillway, creating a 200-foot-long, 30-foot deep hole.

 Add your comments below